krasserm/krasserm.github.io/resume.md

 # Martin Krasser

-I'm a self-employed machine learning engineer and distributed systems specialist with a strong software engineering background.
-I have experience in both, classical machine learning and deep learning (mainly computer vision but also natural language processing) including Bayesian methods.
+I'm a self-employed machine learning engineer and distributed systems specialist with a strong background in software engineering.
+I have experience with "traditional" machine learning, deep learning and Bayesian methods for machine learning.
+My deep learning projects mainly focus on computer vision problems but recently also on natural language processing.
+My distributed systems experience comes from the development of numerous large-scale event-driven systems as well as globally distributed systems that provide causal consistency guarantees.
 I'm a continuous learner, passionate about technology and contributor to several open source projects.

 [http://martin-krasser.de](http://martin-krasser.de)
 [https://twitter.com/mrt1nz](https://twitter.com/mrt1nz)